ptcrealitylab/vuforia-webXR/README.md

 ### Adding Targets and Content

-To add a new Image Target with some corresponding changes, there are two changes to make:
+To add a new Image Target with some corresponding content, there are two changes to make:

 1. Add the XML and DAT files for that target to the `VuforiaWebXR/resources/ImageTargets` directory.
 2. In `VuforiaWebXR/ARManager.mm`, edit the implementation of `addDefaultMarkers` to add your target.